GNU-Ymir/Documentations/primitives/functions.md

 after the `main` function, it can be called without any problem.

 You can also call a function using dotcall syntax, by placing the first parameter of the function on the left.
-This is a syntax used to perform continuous data processing and to make the source code easier to read.
+This syntax is used to perform continuous data processing and to make the source code easier to read.